GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 * Awk (https://github.com/onetrueawk/awk)

 ## Secondary structure contents
-*ssCont.awk* can rapidly calculate the contents of the secondary structures of the entire protein system for each DMD trajectory frame.
+*ssCont.awk* can rapidly calculate the contents of the average secondary structures of the entire protein system in a DMD trajectory.
 This script takes the standard DSSP output from DMD as the input file.
 Usage:
 ```bash